tomcon/london-vuejs-3-talk/readme.md

 Creates symlinks within your project node_modules folder from your global install

 - also see last slide "Useful Tools & Information"

+## Real-time results board
+app1, code snippets may follow if permission is given by ReportLab

 ## Support and Feedback